 Have you ever had one of those days where you couldn’t remember what you just read?
 Or, you find yourself working longer, but your productivity is declining.
 There are many reasons why we’re not effective.
-Currently, I’ve been bombarded by distracting construction noise.
 It’s not easy to control your work environment, but one helpful service I found is called Focus@Will.
 The service combines specific instrumental tracks with an online timer.
 The company says its technology can increase focus and attention spans by up to 400%.

 Let the Music Begin

-- You can sign up for a free 15 day trial (no credit card needed).
+- You can sign up for a free 7-day trial (credit card needed).

-I started with the 15 day trial.
+I started with the trial.
 While you could build a playlist from the YouTube samples, you wouldn’t get the full suite of music channels or tools.
-At first I didn’t think this was important until I realized how much more music was on the site including beta tracks.
+At first, I didn’t think this was important until I realized how much more music was on the site including beta tracks.

 I also learned that while one channel might work for me one day, I might prefer a different channel the next.
 There were a few exceptions such as the ADHD channel, which didn’t work for me anytime I tried it.

-For my testing, I just used the website although they have apps too.
-My routine was to put on headphones, select a channel (2) and set my timer (1).
+For my testing, I just used the website although they have phone apps too.
+My routine was to put on headphones, select a channel (2), and set my timer (1).
 I could also tweak the channel by adjusting the Music Energy Level.
 (3) I was surprised how much the music would change with this slider.
-Toward the bottom I could see the title and artist.
+Toward the bottom, I could see the title and artist.
 (4)

 Focus Sessions & Productivity Tracker